We are excited to announce a second round of rebates, beginning September 14, 2020!

 I have a Ridgefield address but I don’t receive bills from the City of Ridgefield, am I eligible for a rebate?

 No. The City of Ridgefield is only able to credit city accounts.
-If you are not billed for water or stormwater from the City of Ridgefield, we do not have an account to apply a credit to.
+If you are not billed for water or stormwater by the City of Ridgefield, we do not have an account to apply a rebate to.

 How long will this program last?

-This program will start May 1 and continue until June 30.
-Qualifying purchases include those made between May 1 and June 30.
-Receipts may be submitted up until July 15.
+This program will start September 14, 2020 and continue until October 31, 2020.
+Qualifying purchases include those made between September 14, 2020 and October 31, 2020.
+Receipts may be submitted until November 15, 2020.
+Receipts received after November 15 will not be eligible for rebate.

 How much credit can I earn on my account?

-You can earn up to $75 worth of credit on your account.
+You can earn up to $75 worth of credit on your account by submitting $125 in eligible purchases.

-Receipts must be dated for any time after the launch of this program (May 1).
+To be eligible a receipt must be dated between September 14, 2020 – October 31, 2020.
 But hey, now you get to purchase and eat a second pizza.
 So we’re all winners here.

 What if I have a receipt of over $50?
 Does that count as two credits?